msieg/deep-music-visualizer/README.md

 ### Truncation

-The truncation controls the variability of images that BigGAN generates.
-Truncations closer to 1 yield more variable images, and truncations closer to 0 yield simpler images with more recognizable objects.
+The truncation controls the variability of images that BigGAN generates by limiting the max values in the noise vector.
+Truncations closer to 1 yield more variable images, and truncations closer to 0 yield simpler images with more recognizable, normal-looking objects.

 Range: 0.1 - 1